Last Updated on June 15, 2023 by Grow with Bovees

 Whether the location is in sun or shade doesn’t significantly affect the decomposition process.
 The heat of any stack is always more a product made by the contents themselves than by their exposure to heat from sunlight.

-If possible, a certain amount of shade is definitely a real advantage in the composting vicinity because it’s a lot easier on the person working there in the summer heat!
+If possible, a certain amount of shade is definitely a real advantage in the composting area because it’s a lot easier on the person working there in the summer heat!

 Does A Compost Bin Need Wind?